Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Fixed - Capture folders selectors were not working.
     Fixed - Keyboard shortcuts weren't working for dual screen commands when the focus is on an individual screen.
     Fixed - Exception when using the portable version from within a synchronized OneDrive directory.
+    Fixed - The time origin was wrong when importing a KVA from capture recording.

 2024.1 - August 2024